October 9, 2020

 Meanwhile a large crowd of Jews found out that Jesus was there and came, not only because of him but also to see Lazarus, whom he had raised from the dead.
 So the chief priests made plans to kill Lazarus as well, for on account of him many of the Jews were going over to Jesus and believing in him.

 There’s so much that could be said about today’s text with Mary and the perfume.
-Get in your mind the amount of money you made last year.
+Think about the amount of money you made last year.
 Go to the bank and withdraw it in cash.
 Now go out into your backyard and make a fire.
 Is it burning?
-So take one bill at a time, throw this money into the fire as an act of sacrificial worship to Jesus–a burnt offering if you will.
+Take one bill at a time and throw this money into the fire as an act of sacrificial worship to Jesus–a burnt offering if you will.
 It’s not exactly analogous but you get the point.

 Someone is sure to say, “But Jesus said as we did it unto the least of these we would be doing it to him.
 That makes helping the poor an act of worship to Jesus.”
 To that I would say, “That’s a good point.
 However, in this case, it misses the point entirely.”

 One more point.
 There’s something to be said for doing extravagant things for the people we love while they are still alive.

 “Leave her alone,” Jesus replied.
 “It was intended that she should save this perfume for the day of my burial.”